mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 ## Create payment

 After adding the form to capture the cell phone and OTP data and generating the token, you must create the payment.
 To do so, send the token provided by the Mercado Pago JS SDK and all the necessary data to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post).
 These data include 'transaction_amount', 'installments', 'payment_method_id' (specifically 'yape'), and payer information.
-Alternatively, you can also make the request using one of our SDKs.
+Alternatively, you can also make the request using one of our [backend SDKs](/developers/en/docs/sdks-library/landing).

 Details of each parameter mentioned above, as well as their respective possible values, are described in the following table.